sybila/biodivine-control-tool/manual/src/control_computation/setting_control_parameters/chapter.md

-## Setting Control Parameters
+## Task Settings for Control Computation

-This section explains how to configure the necessary parameters for computing control in Aeon.
-Specifically, we cover controllability of variables and phenotype definition.
+This section explains how to configure the necessary settings for computing control in Aeon.
+Specifically, we cover Control-Enabled status of variables and phenotype definition.
 Additionally, we discuss ways to refine control computation to obtain only the most relevant results and potentially speed up the process.

-### Controllability of Variables
+### Control-Enabled status of Variables

-Controllability determines whether a variable can be included in computed perturbations.
-Only variables explicitly marked as controllable may appear in perturbations.
-If a variable is not controllable, it remains unaffected by the control process.
+Control-Enabled status determines whether a variable can be included in computed perturbations.
+Only variables explicitly marked as Control-Enabled may appear in perturbations.
+If a variable is Not-Control-Enabled, it remains unaffected by the control process.

 ### Phenotype